rokki74/rokki74/README.md

 👋 Hey there, I'm Japheth Kiprono Ratemo (@rokki74)

-I'm a full-stack developer who's still leveling up, currently pursuing a Bachelor's in Applied Computer Science at Daystar University.
+I'm a full-stack developer who's always leveling up, currently pursuing a Bachelor's in Applied Computer Science at Daystar University.
 I already hold a Diploma in Computer Science, and I’m passionate about building clean, responsive applications—especially on the backend (where I feel most at home!).

 🛠️ Tech I Work With